LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 [Review the completed questionnaire.]{lang="DE-AT"}

-Prioritized list of security requirements.
+Prioritized list of security requirements

 All project team